Ebi-web/Ebi-web/README.md

 # 🌱 I’m currently learning ...

-Laravel 8.x, Vue.js 3.x, AWS ECS
+Laravel 8.x, Streamlit and AWS ECS Fargate
 Also, I'm strongly interested in Golang, Typescript and Python :)

 # 📫 How to reach me: ...